It's Time to Write Your Literature Review!

 - Gaps or blind spots—what are people not talking about?

 - Disagreements about your topics.
 Keep track both of disagreements between published scholars and moments when you disagree with the source you’re reading.

 When you find any of these things, type the relevant chunk of text into your text‑chunk list.
 (Just typing the passages in is faster than summarizing, and besides, you don’t know yet which of these chunks you’re going to end up wanting to quote directly in your dissertation.)
 Be sure to note the author’s name and the page number next to each chunk—you’ve got to keep up with who said what and how you can find it again.
 Also, put a little star next to every call for follow-up studies, gaps or blind spots, or disagreement—those are going to be important later as your lit review will need to be focused on showing why your study is important.

 b) As your saving your chunks of relevant text, be sure to update your working bibliography.
 Now is the easiest time to do it, while the sources are in front of you.
-It is a good practice to format the sources in the correct style (APA style, MLA, Chicago, ASA, etc.) right from the beginning.
+It is a good practice to format the sources in the correct style (APA style, Harvard, Chicago, MLA, etc.) right from the beginning.